 The information is organised in lists in sections, which are also an overlapping chronology.

-The present evidence suggests 'links golf' is a composite of parts of games played on the continent centuries ago, from which the Scots created a dynamic and popular game.
-It can be described as a consequence of the Dutch agricultural revolution and the Scottish climate, as the Scots imported golf balls from the Netherlands and used them on the links to better effect.
+The present evidence suggests 'links golf' is a Scots creation.
+It can be described as a consequence of the Dutch agricultural revolution and the Scottish climate, as the Scots imported golf balls from the Netherlands and used them on the links to much better effect with wooden Scottish clubs.
 The Origin of Golf Terms covers the key elements of the game and how they emerged.
 These can be read as an overview of the development of golf from 1467 to 1927 in the following order

 - The meaning of the word Golf itself

 - The Derivation of Caddie and Fore!

 - From Bogey to Blow Up, handicap and stroke terms including par, birdie, eagle and albatross

 - Course development - Fairway, 'out' and 'in' and coloured flags, and bunker & water hazard

 Not every mention of golf in this early period refers to the links game, though play on the Links is confirmed in 1527 at Barry in Angus.
 So we can reasonably surmise that the game we know was being played from 15th century, whatever else was being played.
 The Earliest Golf Sites and Golfers lists the 18 earliest mentions of golfers playing at particular locations in Scotland, from 1502 to 1721, with Richmond shown for completeness.
 Golf was becoming popular throughout Scotland, even if it was not yet an organised sport and even if it was being persecuted for Sunday play.
 There is no evidence of anyone apart from the the Scots playing links golf for the first 300 years, until the middle/end of the 18th century.